w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ### Coretime Expiration

 The DOT (or KSM on Kusama) used to purchase coretime are burned.
-At coretime expiration, parachains can choose to renew it at a fixed cost (only bulk coretime) or buy it on-demand (variable price depending on the demand and other market variables) when they need to access the relay chain.
+Before the coretime expires, parachains can renew it at a fixed cost through a bulk coretime purchase.
+If the parachain does not purchase bulk coretime, it has an option to purchase coretime on-demand (at a variable price per block, depending on the demand and other market conditions) when they need to access the relay chain.
 Parachains without coretime to extend time on a relay chain core will be deprecated to the status of a parathread (i.e., a chain with a registered `ParaID` but without access to a core).